GDDR4 SDRAM: Technologies

 GDDR4 SDRAM introduced DBI (Data Bus Inversion) and Multi-Preamble to reduce data transmission delay.
 Prefetch was increased from 4 to 8 bits.
 The maximum number of memory banks for GDDR4 has been increased to 8.
-To achieve the same bandwidth as GDDR3 SDRAM, the GDDR4 core runs at half the performance of a GDDR3 core of the same raw bandwidth.
 Core voltage was decreased to 1.5 V.

 Data Bus Inversion adds an additional active-low DBI# pin to the address/command bus and each byte of data.
 If there are at more than four 0 bits in the data byte, the byte is inverted and the DBI# signal transmitted low.
 In this way, the number of 0 bits across all nine pins is limited to four.
 This reduces power consumption and ground bounce.

 On the signaling front, GDDR4 expands the chip I/O buffer to 8 bits per two cycles, allowing for greater sustained bandwidth during burst transmission, but at the expense of significantly increased CAS latency (CL), determined mainly by the double reduced count of the address/command pins and half-clocked DRAM cells, compared to GDDR3.
 The number of addressing pins was reduced to half that of the GDDR3 core, and were used for power and ground, which also increases latency.
 Another advantage of GDDR4 is power efficiency: running at 2.4 Gbit/s, it uses 45% less power when compared to GDDR3 chips running at 2.0 Gbit/s.

 In Samsung's GDDR4 SDRAM datasheet, it was referred as 'GDDR4 SGRAM', or 'Graphics Double Data Rate version 4 Synchronous Graphics RAM'.
 However, the essential block write feature is not available, so it is not classified as SGRAM.

 Adoption

-The video memory manufacturer Qimonda (formerly Infineon Memory Products division) has stated it will "skip" the development of GDDR4, and move directly to GDDR5.
+The now-defunct video memory manufacturer Qimonda (formerly Infineon Memory Products division; IP sold to Micron) had stated it would "skip" the development of GDDR4, and move directly to GDDR5.